sandinmyjoints/leveraging-node/talk.md

 - Handle errors and uncaught exceptions.

 Note:
 - Logging brings visibility so you can figure out and solve problems.
+Several good libraries to help with this.
 - Resources were less of a problem for us, anyway.
 - Error handling and the notorious uncaught exception can cause downtime.
 Figure out what is acceptable to you and then figure out how to accomplish it.
 A little more...